Praneethtkonda/grpc-istio/README.md

-# go_signc
+# go_grpc client
-go_signc is an updated / newly written version of signc where we eliminate a couple of cons from the previous version.
+go_grpc client is a go based cli to communicate with the grpc service mesh.
 The protocol is updated to grpc now which gives us support for scalability, security and lot more features.

 ### Start the grpc python server